 The difficult thing will be to have the discipline to not only save aggressively but to also consistently invest your savings in a risk-appropriate way.

 There will undoubtedly be times when we not only don’t beat annual inflation but also lose on some of our investments big time.
+We’re seeing this happen in 2020 with the coronavirus pandemic.
 However, if we can consistently invest during difficult times, I’m confident most of us will turn out fine.

 Recommendation: Track your finances for free with Personal Capital’s award-winning financial app.
 The more you can stay on top of your finances, the more you can optimize your wealth.
 The app allows you to x-ray your portfolio for excessive fees, track your cash flow and net worth, and better plan for your retirement using detailed analysis.
 Get your finances right the first time.
 There’s no rewind button in life.